 Christian Science services include hymns, prayers, and warm fellowship.
 Also, instead of ministers giving personal sermons, democratically elected laypeople read quotes or “readings” from our “pastor,” which is the Bible and Science and Health with Key to the Scriptures by Mary Baker Eddy.
 Every church around the world will feature similar readings on Sundays.
 They may also simultaneously offer classes for Sunday School students under the age of 20.
 At Wednesday testimony meetings, the readings are unique from one church to the next, and participants are invited to spontaneously share gratitude and testimonies of healing.

-By Barbara Vining —
+By Jane Hickson —